Cosys-Lab/Cosys-AirSim/docs/cosysenv.md

-# Setup CoSys-Lab Environment for AirSim  - WORK IN PROGRESS
+# Setup CoSys-Lab Environment for AirSim

 The CoSys-Lab environment is available in repo in folder `Unreal/Environments/CoSysLab`.
 It has several new features to test all CoSys-Lab work done to AirSim.

-## (Planned) Features
+## Features
-Compared to the Blocks Environment several aspects are different:
-- A large warehouse is available as testing ground.
-Build primarly for HySLAM project.
-- All glass surfaces are ignored by Lidar sensor.
-- Testing zone for the [Echo sensor](echo.md) is available.
-- Dynamic spawning of randomized objects on several location in the warehouse. (see below for how to create new variants)
-- Dynamic AI humans and robots walking/driving around the warehouse.

-## Create Dynamic Prop Spawner
-WIP
+Currently the CoSys-Lab Environment is designed for testing the [Echo sensor type](echo.md) specifically.

+## Asset Installation
+To keep this repository free of large asset files, they are stored separately on the CoSys-Lab Data Archive network share.
+You can find the assets for this environment in _/AirSim Assets/Cosyslab environment/_.

+There you can find the _Assets_ folder which you can copy to _/airsim/Unreal/Environments/CoSysLab/Content_.

 ## Initial Setup
 Here are quick steps to get CoSys-Lab environment up and running: